 The future of Bristol Zoo: An opportunity like no other

 Although closed to the public, Bristol Zoo Gardens remains operational and open to our students (with lots happening behind the scenes).
 Bristol Zoo Gardens will continue to be the home campus for this course alongside lectures at the University Centre WISE campus in North Bristol.
-You will also benefit from lectures and observation at the Wild Place Project, observing it's redevelopment to become the 'New Bristol Zoo'.
+You will also benefit from lectures and observation at the Bristol Zoo Project, observing it's redevelopment to become the 'New Zoo'.